vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 If the participant has sufficient collateral to cover their commitment, the commitment amount (stake) is transferred from the participant's general account to their (maybe newly created) [liquidity provision bond account](./0013-ACCT-accounts.md#liquidity-provider-bond-accounts) (new account type, 1 per liquidity provider per market and asset where they are committing liquidity, created as needed).
 For clarity, liquidity providers will have a separate [margin account](./0013-ACCT-accounts.md#trader-margin-accounts) and [bond account](./0013-ACCT-accounts.md#liquidity-provider-bond-accounts).

+Entering commitment will happen(*) at the beginning of the next epoch (after the rewards / penalties for present LPs have been evaluated).
+It's the prospective LP's responsibility to have sufficient balance in their general account at the epoch boundary; if not the LP commitment is cancelled.

+(*) The expection is the end of the opening auction of the market.
+The LPs that submit commitment during the opening auction become the market LPs as soon as the opening auction ends.

+The fee for the market is only [updated at the epoch boundary using the "auction" mechanism set here](0042-LIQF-setting_fees_and_rewarding_lps.md).

 Liquidity provider bond account:

 - Each active market has one bond account per liquidity provider, per settlement asset for that market.